Ludington Area Center for the Arts

 Occasional "field shoots" may be scheduled at various locations around the Ludington area on weekends.

-Ukulele group to meet
+to meet at

 All Ukulele musicians are welcome and encouraged to attend.
 Sessions are divided into a beginner session from 1-1:30 p.m. followed by an "experienced" (can play 4 chords ) session from 1:30-2:30 p.m.